Archive for April, 2009

 Sorry to say I won’t be there.

-Am I turning into the Norma Rae of the acting world?
-I can just see the rally – CRANKY ACTRESSES UNITE – and everyone in their high-heel boots and tons of Mac mascara and everything.
+Once again, I feel like the Norma Rae of the acting world.
+I can just see the rally – CRANKY ACTRESSES UNITE –everyone in their high-heel boots and tons of Mac mascara and everything.

 Facebook or Wastebook; An Addendum to the Addendum